mdavids/rfc/content/draft-davids-forsalereg.md

 # IANA Considerations

-IANA has established the "Underscored and Globally Scoped DNS Node Names" registry [@!RFC8552].
+IANA has established the "Underscored and Globally Scoped DNS Node Names" registry [@!RFC8552], [@IANA].
 The underscored node name defined in this specification should be added as follows:

 ~~~ ascii-art
              +-----------+--------------+-------------+